t-sin/mark/README.md

 > Mark wakes up.
 > --- "The Squirrel Awakes" by Toh Enjoe

-*Mark* is an experimental project to understanding Toh Enjoe and Lisp.
+*Mark* is an experimental project to understanding Toh Enjoe.
 *Mark* will be a program on top of *Sciurus Lisp*, Common Lisp like lisp imprementation written in C language (C11).

 ## Goals